omnibear/omnibear/CONTRIBUTING.md

 1. Install npm dependencies using `npm install` (requires [Node.js](https://nodejs.org/en/download))
 1. Run dev build `npm run dev` to build extension and open a browser with it installed
 1. When the extension loads, open the popup settings and enable logs to help with debugging
+1. If you need a quick login for testing, you can login anonymously with https://commentpara.de/

 ## Project Documentation